VinayakGubber/SFP/README.md

+---

-# Student Feedback Portal - AWS Hosted Web Application
+# Student Feedback Portal – AWS Hosted Web Application

 ## Purpose and Intent

-This project demonstrates how web applications can be hosted on cloud service providers like AWS by leveraging various AWS resources and integrating them into a complete working solution.
-It showcases key learnings in cloud architecture, security, and application deployment on AWS.
+This project demonstrates how a web application can be hosted on a cloud platform like AWS by leveraging various AWS services and integrating them into a complete, working solution.
+It highlights key concepts in **cloud architecture**, **security**, and **application deployment**.

-**Note:** This project was built within a short timeframe specifically to illustrate cloud hosting and integration concepts.
-Please evaluate it based on its architectural demonstration rather than feature completeness.
+> **Note:** This project was created in a short timeframe to illustrate AWS hosting and integration concepts.
+Please evaluate it for its architectural demonstration rather than its feature completeness.

+---

 ## Project Overview

-The Student Feedback Portal is a multi-tier web application hosted on AWS, consisting of:
+The **Student Feedback Portal** is a multi-tier web application hosted entirely on AWS.
+Its architecture includes:

-- **Custom VPC** with public and private subnets for resource segregation
+* **Custom VPC** with public and private subnets for resource segregation
-- **RDS MySQL instance** hosted on private subnets with restricted access
+* **RDS MySQL instance** in private subnets with restricted access
-- **EC2 Ubuntu instance** running Apache, Node.js backend, and MySQL client
+* **EC2 Ubuntu instance** running Apache, Node.js backend, and MySQL client
-- **S3 bucket** for hosting frontend static files and storing exported CSV files
+* **S3 bucket** hosting static frontend files and storing exported CSV reports
-- **Security groups** controlling access to EC2 and RDS instances
+* **Security groups** controlling inbound/outbound access
-- **Internet Gateway and route tables** configured for secure public and private communication
+* **Internet Gateway** and route tables enabling secure public/private connectivity

+---

 ## Architecture